 Since then I’ve been rethinking a lot of things when it comes to blogging.
 Like what has happened to the camaraderie we bloggers used to have.

-Bloggers don't seem to be commenting on one another's blogs like we did years ago.
+Bloggers don’t seem to be commenting on each others blogs like we did years ago.
 Everything seems to be about social media.

 Yes, I know time changes everything.
 But it seems to me it shouldn’t be all about business.